 Because of the complex income structure and the nature of the properties, we needed to look within the private banking sector.
 When going to the private sector, the client would most likely have to put assets under management; the client did not want to do this as again it would mean pulling money from his companies which over the longer term could cause problems if the capital is needed.
 Also within his business the capital can make more money than in an investment at 6-8%.
 Taking all of this into account I began speaking with some of the private banks that I knew would take all of the above elements into account.

-The Application: To start, I narrowed the number of lenders down to two.
+To start, I narrowed the number of lenders down to two.
 I did this by disclosing all the elements that I knew lenders would have issues with at some point during negotiations.
-Once I narrowed the search to just one lender, I set up a client meeting with the banker because of the complexities of the situation.
+Once I narrowed the search to just one lender.
+I set up a client meeting with the banker because of the complexities of the situation.
 This allowed the bank to get to know the client and understand his circumstances.

 Just a short while after the client meeting the valuation took place, and soon after the mortgage offer followed.